-- 11.1 Councillors must undertake training on planning organised by the Council when first appointed to the planning committee or any local plan steering group. - 11.2 Councillors shall attend regular ongoing training on decision making, the Member's Code of Conduct as well as on planning matters. - 11.3 Failure to attend the above mandatory training will result in the councillor not being able to sit on planning committee or take part in decision making.
+11.1 Councillors must undertake training on planning organised by the Council when first appointed to the Planning Committee.

+- 11.2 Councillors shall attend regular ongoing training on decision making, the Member's Code of Conduct as well as on planning matters. - 11.3 Failure to attend the above mandatory training will result in the councillor not being able to sit on planning committee or take part in decision making.